coleca24/csce240_f21_final_project/ProjectDescription.md

 - Where appropriate, use the const keyword.

 ## Part 2 - The Write Up - 10 points
 In Part 2 of this assignment, you will need to write a ~one-page document describing your scenario and the rules that you implemented.
 This needs to be detailed enough that I can understand what you are trying to accomplish without question.
 This includes **line numbers or names of functions for each rule that you create.**

+You should call this file "Final_WriteUp" and it should be uploaded to your git repo.

 ## Running your code